jili233/EPRO-GDR/README.md

-# Multi-View 6D Pose Estimation
+# EPRO-GDR

-This repo is based on these repos: [GDRNPP](https://github.com/shanice-l/gdrnpp_bop2022) and [EPro-PnP-v2](https://github.com/tjiiv-cprg/EPro-PnP-v2/tree/main/EPro-PnP-6DoF_v2).
+This repo includes the code to our paper "Probabilistic 6D Pose Estimation for XR Applications" and is based on these repos: [GDRNPP](https://github.com/shanice-l/gdrnpp_bop2022) and [EPro-PnP-v2](https://github.com/tjiiv-cprg/EPro-PnP-v2/tree/main/EPro-PnP-6DoF_v2).

 ## Path Setting